 Three characteristics are vital to the success of task analysis as a teaching method: consistency, individualization, and systematic instruction.

-What Are the Benefits of Task Analysis in Autism Therapy?
+What Are the Benefits of Task Analysis in ABA Therapy?

-The goal of task analysis in autism therapy depends largely on the client’s needs.
+The goal of task analysis in ABA therapy depends largely on the client’s needs.
 However, task analysis in ABA therapy often results in clients:

 - Communicating with other people more effectively